Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

-Note: The DC power cable (to power a module) looks similar to others but the socket is different.
-It is easy to confuse and try to put a wrong cable into its socket.
-This cable is not labeled to distinguish from the others.
+Note: The DC power cable (to power a module) looks similar to others, but the socket is different.
+It is easy to confuse and try to put the wrong cable into the wrong socket.

 – Dust protection.
 I have never seen such cables and sockets before.
 Together with the Controller’s dust plugs, it shows that this machine should be strong against CNC dust and smoke excessive residues.